BlurryFace04/KeyWhisperer/README.md

 2. Creating a server-side script to receive keyboard strokes
 3. Developing a client-side script to be executed on the victim machine
 4. Setting up the tool to run automatically on system startup on victim machine
-5. Run the script on the victim machine
+5. Run the scripts on the victim machine
 <br>

 ## Installation